sgeulette/collective.portlet.actions/README.rst

 Requirements
 ============

-collective.portlet.actions requires Plone 3.x.
-It has been tested with Plone 3.0, Plone 3.1 and Plone 3.2 and may or may not work with future Plone versions.
+collective.portlet.actions requires Plone 3.x or greater.
+It has been tested with Plone 3.2 and Plone 4.2.
+It should work with all versions in between and may or may not work with future Plone versions.

 Install
 =======